divye11/react-native-swipe-calendar/README.md

+NOTE: Currently I am building this library.
+Feel free to install the demo app from from examples folder and check the component for yourself.

 # react-native-swipe-calendar
 Horizontal swiping calendar component for your react native app.

 ## Installation steps
 Install from the NPM respository using yarn or npm